w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 Current popular cold storage solutions within the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem include [Ledger](../general/ledger.md) and [Polkadot Vault](../general/polkadot-vault.md).
 The latter keeps your keys on an air-gapped mobile phone.
-However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Polkadot Vault.
+However, it does require obtaining a dedicated Android or iOS-compatible phone that you are comfortable using only for Polkadot Vault.

 Besides the Polkadot-JS browser extension and the Polkadot-JS UI,